Gundalai-Batkhuu/data-pipeline-AWS/project-description.md

 Terraform modules are self-contained packages of Terraform configurations that are managed as a group.

-This pattern uses the below Terraform modules
+This pattern uses the following Terraform modules

 - [codepipeline](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/codepipeline) - This module creates a CodePipeline with CodeCommit as source, CodeBuild as build provider and CodeDeploy as deploy provider.
 - [codebuild](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/codebuild_project) - This module creates a CodeBuild project with terraform, tfsec and checkov as buildspec.